Therapy for Chronic Illness

 Read More About Me

-I am licensed to provide therapy in 41 states.
+I am licensed to provide therapy virtually in 41 states.
+I provide in-person and virtual therapy in New York City.

 In my fourth year of medical school, I faced my own health crisis—an autoimmune disease that changed the course of my life.
+Not only was I navigating autoimmune disease but I had debilitating migraines almost daily.
 It was during this time that I found therapy, and it transformed how I managed both my body and mind.
-Realizing I could make an even greater impact through psychology (and more preventative work), I shifted my focus and earned my Master’s in Psychology then my doctorate with a focus on health psychology..
+Realizing I could make an even greater impact through psychology (and more preventative work), I shifted my focus and earned my Master’s in Psychology then my doctorate with a focus on health psychology.

-Today, I’m off all medications that I once relied on and focus on lifestyle medicine and mental health to manage my condition.
+Today, I’m off all medications that I once relied on and focus on lifestyle medicine and mental health to manage my health (it’s been years since having a flare and only 1-2 migraines per month that are less severe).
 I’m passionate about helping others discover how they, too, can regain control of their health and emotions.

 Education, Training, & Experiences